frictionlessdata/datapackage/content/docs/guides/data-package-csvw.md

 ## Adoption and Software Support

-TODO
+Data Package has been adopted by a wide range of [organizations and projects](/overview/adoption/), many of which have extended the standard and created software.
+[Software libraries](/overview/software/) are available for 9 programming languages (Go, Java, Javascript, Julia, PHP, Python, R, Ruby, Swift), with [Python](https://github.com/frictionlessdata/frictionless-py) the most popular (708 stars).
+These are all maintained as open source software under the [Frictionless Data organization](https://github.com/frictionlessdata) on GitHub.
+Of note is the [Open Data Editor](https://opendataeditor.okfn.org/): a fully-featured Data Package editor for non-technical users.

+We could not find documentation on CSVW adoption, but Swirrl maintains a website at [csvw.org](https://csvw.org/) that explains the standard and provides an overview of [software tools](https://csvw.org/tools.html).
+A number of these are conversion tools, but software libraries are available for 4 programming languages (Java, Python, R, Ruby), with [Python](https://github.com/cldf/csvw) the most popular (37 stars).
+Of note is the [CSV lint](https://csvlint.io/) tool: an online tool to validate CSV files.

 ## Extensibility and Use of Other Standards

 Data Package defines its own properties for often-used properties (such as description, contributors, licences, sources), none of which are required.
 Users can include properties from other standards as [custom properties](/standard/glossary/#custom-properties).
+There is also [software](https://frictionlessdata.github.io/dplib-py/plugins/ckan/) available to convert Data Package to other metadata standards, such as DataCite and DCAT.
 Data Package is defined as a JSON Schema and is designed to be extensible: developers can add or extend properties by referencing a JSON schema in [@schema](/standard/data-package/#dollar-schema), which are then automatically picked up by validation software.

 CSVW makes extensive use of other standards (such as [JSON-LD](https://www.w3.org/TR/json-ld/), [XML Schema Datatypes](https://www.w3.org/TR/xmlschema11-2/), Compact URIs) and defines how to use those.
 It also has specifications on how to transform CSVW to [JSON](https://www.w3.org/TR/2015/REC-csv2json-20151217/) and [RDF](https://www.w3.org/TR/2015/REC-csv2rdf-20151217/).
 CSVW is not defined as a JSON Schema.